kevinegstorf/vanilla-chuck/README.md

     - create favorites in DB √
     - show all favortis from DB √
     - store selected joke as favorite √
+- remove console logs√
+- fix bug when no there are no saved jokes√
+- removed rendered saved jokes when clear button is pressed

+### Monday
+- refactor
+- fix styles
     - add joke search feature
+- fix SW clear cache bug(1/2)

-## Later
+##
 - show no jokes selected and redirect to home
 - Change order jokes
 - form validation clientside